7.7 magnitude earthquake strikes between Cuba and Jamaica, USGS says

-HAVANA -- The U.S. Geological Survey says a powerful magnitude 7.7 earthquake has struck south of Cuba and northwest of Jamaica.
+HAVANA -- A powerful magnitude 7.7 earthquake struck in the Caribbean Sea between Jamaica and eastern Cuba on Tuesday.
+Witnesses reported strong shaking but there was no immediate word of casualties or heavy damage.

-It was centered about 78 miles north-northwest of Lucea, Jamaica, and hit at 2:10 p.m. local time Tuesday.
-The epicenter was a relatively shallow 6 miles beneath the surface.
+The quake was centered 139 kilometers (86 miles) northwest of Montego Bay, Jamaica, and 140 kilometers (87 miles) west-southwest of Niquero, Cuba.
+It hit at 2:10 p.m.
+(1910 GMT) and the epicenter was a relatively shallow 10 kilometers (6 miles) beneath the surface.

+The quake could be felt strongly in Santiago, the largest city in eastern Cuba, said Belkis Guerrero, who works in a Catholic cultural center in the center of Santiago

+"We were all sitting and we felt the chairs move," she said.
+"We heard the noise of everything moving around."

 The USGS initially reported the magnitude at 7.3.